 Ask your colleagues for feedback.
 Read up on negotiation, sales, nonverbal and verbal communication, and persuasion.

-Practice in front of a mirror.
-Record yourself and then watch the recording back, taking note on things you could improve.
+Practice in front of a mirror or with family members and friends.
+Record yourself and then watch the recording back, taking note on things you could improve before finally asking for donations.

 5. Stay Mindful of Your Attitude